 Synchronization Service Manager“, the following error “permission issues with error code 8344: insufficient access rights to perform the operation”.

-To resolve this issue, please provide the necessary permission to the service account on the AD Connect Server by adding the service account into the Administrators Group (Built-in OU).
+To resolve this issue, please provide the necessary permission to the service account on the AD Connect Server.
+This can be done by adding the service account to the Administrators Group (Built-in OU).

 It is recommended to let Azure AD Connect or you can specify a synchronization account with the correct permission.
 I pre-provisioned one and this is absolutely fine!